GAURITYAGI1/Calculator/README.md

 # Calculator
- Welcome to the Animated-Calculator project - using HTML, CSS, JS with designing tools.
-This project is a visually appealing calculator application with smooth animations and an intuitive user interfaces and thier Experiences (UI/UX).

 ## Introduction
 The Calculator is designed to provide users with a delightful and interactive experience while performing basic arithmetic operations.
 The application features a sleek design and smooth animations that make calculations more engaging.